KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 into **madness**, **illusion**, or **decay**.

 When **embodiment** twists without **coherence**,
-the soul mirrors a madness
+the soul reflects a madness
 it was never meant to carry.

 ---